joshua-d-miller/macOSLAPS-Legacy/README.md

 Directory
 * Tom Burgin - For showing me the benefits and how to use Open Directory with Python
 * Per Olofsson - For also assisting with Open Directory commands
+* Clayton Burlison - For keeping my lack of markdown skills in check